UPDATED: 12:30 p.m. ET, Sept. 19, 2023

-Tuesday marks National Voting Registration Day, which falls exactly 42 days away from Election Day.
-But in order to participate in the democratic process and cast a ballot in what just may be the most consequential election in modern history, you have to first register to vote.
+Tuesday marks National Voting Registration Day, which falls a little more than one year away from 2024 Election Day.
+But in order to participate in the democratic process and cast a ballot in what is expected to be one of the most consequential midterm elections in recent history, you have to first register to vote.

-Aside from registering to vote, there are a number of ways people are encouraged to take part in this important day.
+Aside from registering to vote, there are a number of ways people are encouraged to take part in their civil duties on Election Day.
 But first things first.
-If you haven’t registered to vote yet, there are a number of resources in place to assist you with that.
+If you haven’t registered to vote yet, there are several resources in place to assist you with that.
 NewsOne’s The Black Ballot published a brief guide with steps to take in order to register to vote.
 You can find that information by clicking here.
-And with the controversy over mailing absentee ballots seemingly not going anywhere, it’s important to pay attention to the voter registration deadlines associated with your state so you don’t miss the opportunity to register and find yourself on the outside looking in on Election Day.
+And with the controversy over mailing absentee ballots in recent years seemingly not going anywhere, it’s important to pay attention to the voter registration deadlines associated with your state so you don’t miss the opportunity to register and find yourself on the outside looking in on Election Day.

 Once you’re all registered, you’re not technically done.
 Considering all of the reports of voter suppression and having seen so many names get purged from voter rolls, it’s also pertinent to confirm your registration — frequently.
 You can do that by contacting your local board of elections or checking its website.
 The last thing you want to do is think you’re registered and then either not get sent your absentee ballot or arrive at your polling place and be turned away because a worker cannot locate your name.

 There is also some confusion over whether formerly incarcerated individuals can vote.
-It’s a case-by-case basis, but those falling into that category should figure put if they’re eligible to vote.
+It’s on a case-by-case basis, but those falling into that category should figure out if they’re eligible to vote.
 Click here to find out more.

-There are also other National Voting Registration Day events taking place across the country if you’re unable to join Michelle Obama and her friends Tuesday.
-The National Voting Registration Day website has an interactive tool for users to find events near them to participate in. ou can find them by clicking here.
+There are also other National Voting Registration Day events taking place across the country if you’re unable to join Michelle Obama and her friend.
+The National Voting Registration Day website has an interactive tool for users to find events near them to participate in.
+You can find them by clicking here.

 Aside from registering to vote, there are some other important aspects of National Voting Registration Day to be aware of.
-In order to be truly ready to vote, the National Voting Registration Day website has also provided some other necessary resources such as knowing your state’s options for voting during the coronavirus pandemic.
-Staying healthy and taking steps to protect yourself as well as others are paramount, especially for those intending to vote in-person.
+In order to be truly ready to vote, the National Voting Registration Day website has also provided some other necessary resources such as knowing your state’s healthiest options for voting as the coronavirus pandemic winds down.
+Staying healthy and taking steps to protect yourself as well as others are paramount, especially for those intending to vote in person.